 - Mirror their language (i.e. Do they say victim or survivor?
 What pronouns do they use?
 How do they describe their experience?)

-- If the incident happened in the context of an ongoing relationship, do not tell them they need to immediately leave the relationship, doing so without a safety plan is often dangerous.
+- If the incident happened in the context of an ongoing relationship, do not tell them they need to immediately leave the relationship.
+Leaving a relationship without a safety plan is often dangerous.

 - Allow them to make decisions on the next steps.

 4. Offer resources: